adawdawdfefs/reddit-randnsfw/README.md

 Currently the greatest limitation is that this list is manually maintained, so newer nsfw subreddits will not be on it.
 Of course, anyone is welcome to make a pull request adding a subreddit to the list.
 I do not currently have any interest in creating something that scrapes the website for nsfw subreddits to automate this process, though that would be cool.

+DISCLAIMER: I do not associate with any of the subreddits one can access using this tool and do not endorse anything they post.

+For my friend <3

 ## Structure

 This repo contains three (important) files.